-Acquisition indebtedness is the outstanding amount of principal debt incurred by the organization to acquire or improve the property:
+Acquisition indebtedness is the outstanding amount of principal debt incurred by the organization to acquire or improve the property.
+Acquisition indebtedness also includes indebtedness incurred:

-- Before the property was acquired or improved, if the debt was incurred because of the acquisition or improvement of the property; or - After the property was acquired or improved, if the debt was incurred because of the acquisition or improvement, and the organization could reasonably foresee the need to incur the debt at the time the property was acquired or improved.
+- Before the property was acquired or improved, if the indebtedness would not have been incurred but for such acquisition or improvement of the property; or - 2.
+After the property was acquired or improved, if the indebtedness would not have been incurred but for such acquisition or improvement and the incurrence of such indebtedness was reasonably foreseeable at the time of such acquisition or improvement.
+See Regulations section 1.514(c)-1(a).